-You can find out more on the CIPHE’s Carbon Monoxide page.
+These symptoms can be easy to confuse with coronavirus, so it’s vital to be extra vigilant.
+You can find out more about CO poisoning and symptoms on the CIPHE’s Carbon Monoxide page.

 Packed full of tips, advice, real life stories and articles on gas safety, this is the place to find help and resources: https://www.gassaferegister.co.uk/gassafetyweek/

 It’s never too late to get involved.
-Join in on social media using the hashtags #GSW19 and make sure you follow @GasSafetyWeek on twitter.
+Join in on social media using the hashtag #GSW21 and make sure you follow @GasSafetyWeek on twitter.

 To find out more about Gas Safety week visit: https://www.gassaferegister.co.uk/gassafetyweek